Small Benefit Exemption – Tax-Free Gifts for Employees

 Long Service Swards Allowance

 Revenue also offers generous tax relief with the Long Service Awards Allowance, for which separate rules apply.
 The award is made in respect of a period of service of not less than 20 years of service, and no similar award has been made to the recipient in the previous 5 years.
-Long Service Awards are tax-free when the awards take the form of tangible gifts (PAYE, PRSI or USC do not need to be applied to the benefit).
+Long Service Awards are tax-free when the awards take the form of tangible gifts (PAYE, PRSI or USC do not need to be applied to the benefit) The allowance is €50 for each year of service, starting at 20 years and every 5 years thereafter.
 This concession does not apply to awards made in the form of cash or vouchers.
-The allowance is €50 for each year of service, starting at 20 years and every 5 years thereafter.
 The is an excellent opportunity to celebrate loyal employees by presenting them with a gift, or by offering them a choice of tangible items from tech gifts to Irish designed products.

 The Small Benefit Exemption Scheme is a great way to show your appreciation for your employees.
 This scheme, together with the Long Service Awards Allowance, encourages companies to recognise and reward their employees and helps to foster a positive workplace.
 Contact the team at Gift Innovations for great gift ideas to recognise and rewards your employees.